Relative p-adic Hodge theory, II: Imperfect period rings: Algebraic preliminaries

 If \eqref{eq:seminormal} is injective, then $(0,0)$ has the unique preimage $0$ and so $R$ cannot have any nonzero elements which square to $0$.
 Conversely, if $w \neq x \in R$ have the same image, then

 and so $w-x \in R$ is nonzero and nilpotent.
 In other words, \eqref{eq:seminormal} is injective if and only if $R$ is reduced.

 We say that the ring $R$ is \emph{seminormal} if the map \eqref{eq:seminormal} is bijective.
-This property is Zariski local, i.e., it passes to localizations and may be checked on a Zariski covering; in fact, it can even be tested at the local rings of maximal ideals \cite[Proposition~3.7]{swan}; consequently, we may unambiguously define seminormality as a property also of schemes.
-By \cite[Theorem~4.1]{swan}, the forgetful functor from seminormal schemes to arbitrary schemes has a right adjoint, called \emph{seminormalization}. \end{defn}
+This property is Zariski local, i.e., it passes to localizations and may be checked on a Zariski covering (see also Lemma~\ref{L:seminormal maximal}); consequently, we may unambiguously define seminormality as a property also of schemes.
+By \cite[Theorem~4.1]{swan}, the forgetful functor from seminormal schemes to arbitrary schemes has a right adjoint, called \emph{seminormalization}; the seminormalization is integral over the original scheme, so the normalization factors through it. \end{defn}

 \begin{remark} Any normal reduced ring is seminormal.
 Also, if $R$ is perfect of characteristic $p$, then $R$ is seminormal: any $(y,z)$ in the image of \eqref{eq:seminormal} is the image of

 \end{remark}